StyxOfDynamite/dot-files/README.md

 	done
 	unset file

+## installation
+as you might already have some .files configured in your `~` you can just append these to your exsiting .files using `cat` e.g.

+	cat .newdfle >> .existingfile

 ## .path

 as you might have guessed this .file handles setting up your custom path, mine just adds `~/bin` which